signalfx/tracing-examples/README.md

-# SignalFx Distributed Tracing Examples
+# SignalFx Distributed Tracing Instrumentation

+## Instrumentation Agnostic
+SignalFx Distributed Tracing intends to be instrumentation agnostic; supporting & ingesting variety of popular open instrumentation libraries including Zipkin, OpenTracing & OpenCensus.
+So long as the tracer configured to send spans to SignalFx ingest endpoint uses the Zipkin v1/2 JSON wire format or Jaeger Thrift format, we will accept spans irrespective of how they were instrumented - via one of the above mentioned open libraries or a homegrown one.
+Our goal is to build on the shoulders of giant communities rather than force customers into proprietary libraries/agents and give customers choice to decide what works for them from an instrumentation perspective without worrying about vendor lock-in by virtue of the instrumentation used.

+For customers who have not yet instrumented their code, our default recommendation is to use OpenTracing to instrument since it has a growing ecosystem of library owners & frameworks instrumenting their code with it & use Jaeger tracer libraries to export spans to us  - both of these are CNCF projects with a rapidly growing community behind them.

+## Examples
 This repository contains a set of simple example applications that demonstrate using SignalFx with various open source tracers.
-We do not yet have our own tracer, so you must use a third-party tracer configured to send to the SignalFx ingest server using the Zipkin v1/2 JSON or Jaeger Thrift format.

-## Examples

 ### Jaeger client libraries